- The Bob and Lynne Pollack Actuarial Exam Fund

 Exam SRM (Statistics for Risk Modeling): This is one of the two components of the new curriculum that is devoted to predictive analytics education.
 It provides the transition from mathematical statistics as presented in the Probability Exam and Mathematical Statistics VEE to predictive analytics and its applications.
 It covers the regression and time series topics formerly in the Applied Statistics VEE subject.
 Stat 525 and Stat 535 will be helpful preparation for this exam.

 Suggestions and announcements for actuarial concentrators

-- Take an exam course during your sophomore year so that you can pass one exam by the summer before junior year.
+- Take an exam course (typically, Math 536) during your sophomore year so that you can pass one exam by the summer before junior year.
 This makes it more likely to secure an internship during the Actuarial Career Fair and thus have an internship during the summer between junior and senior year.

 - Bob and Lynne Pollack Actuarial Exam Fund: The department will reimburse the full fee for any of the first three exams that are successfully passed.
 In addition, for students who fail the exam for the first time, the department will reimburse part of the cost of study materials.
 You may get all of materials (receipt of exam registration, receipt of textbook, exam pass (or not pass) certificate, a thank you letter to Bob and Lynne Pollack) ready, then send them to the Director of the Actuarial Program, Jinguo Lian.
 Now we have changed the reimbursement method of Bob and Lynne Pollack Actuarial Exam Fund.
 We no longer mail a check to you, but directly provide a waiver of tuition as a financial aid.

 - The Actuarial club is a chapter of Gamma Iota Sigma, a national organization of students interested in risk and insurance (including actuarial science).